The Keg of Nails: Notable games

-November 8, 1997: Bearcat return specialist Tinker Keck would return two punts for touchdowns, tying the NCAA record at that time.
-Cincinnati would defeat Louisville 28-9.
+November 8, 1997: Bearcat return specialist Tinker Keck returned two punts for touchdowns, tying the NCAA record at that time.
+Cincinnati defeated Louisville, 28–9.

-November 28, 2003: The Cardinals came to Cincinnati in what would go down as a shootout on a snowy afternoon.
-The Bearcats and QB Gino Guidugli would overcome a 28-7 second quarter deficit and the team was ahead 40-35 with 2:20 remaining in the game.
-An impressive 54 yard touchdown pass by Stefan LeFors with 70 seconds left would be enough to help Louisville escape with a 43-40 victory.
+November 28, 2003: The Cardinals came to Cincinnati in what went down as a shootout on a snowy afternoon.
+The Bearcats and QB Gino Guidugli overcame a 28-7 second quarter deficit, and the team was ahead, 40–35, with 2:20 remaining in the game.
+An impressive 54-yard touchdown pass by Stefan LeFors with 70 seconds left was enough to help Louisville escape with a 43–40 victory.
 This was the final Keg of Nails game by Cincinnati head coach Rick Minter.

-October 14, 2006:The Bearcats took an early lead in the game, but the No. 7 Cardinals led by head coach Bobby Petrino were able to score twice at the end of the half, including on a 1-yard pass by quarterback Brian Brohm, to take a 13-10 lead to halftime.
-Late in the fourth quarter, the Bearcats had a chance win with another pass in the endzone, however it was knocked down by Cardinal cornerback Gavin Smart to preserve the win.
-The Cardinals won 23-17 and continued their 15-game home winning streak.
+October 14, 2006:The Bearcats took an early lead in the game, but the No. 7 Cardinals led by head coach Bobby Petrino were able to score twice at the end of the half, including on a 1-yard pass by quarterback Brian Brohm, to take a 13–10 lead to halftime.
+Late in the fourth quarter, the Bearcats had a chance to win with another pass in the endzone.
+However, it was knocked down by Cardinal cornerback Gavin Smart to preserve the win.
+The Cardinals won, 23–17, and continued their 15-game home winning streak.

 November 14, 2008: The No. 22 Bearcats, searching for their first Keg of Nails victory in six seasons, came to Louisville to take on a struggling Cardinals team.
 Cincinnati quarterback Tony Pike exited the game with an injury in the fourth quarter.
-The former starter, replaced by Pike after breaking his leg, Dustin Grutza entered the game and led the game winning, seventy-two yard drive for the Bearcats to win the game 28–20.
-The Bearcats would go onto win their first Big East conference title.
+The former starter, replaced by Pike after breaking his leg, Dustin Grutza entered the game and led the game-winning, seventy-two-yard drive for the Bearcats to win, 28–20.
+The Bearcats went on to win their first Big East conference title.

-December 5, 2013: In a prime time, Thursday night game the No. 16 Cardinals came into Nippert Stadium to play the No. 23 Bearcats.
-Teddy Bridgewater would have a fantastic game, in which he would lead Louisville to a 31–24 OT victory.
+December 5, 2013: In a prime-time Thursday night game, the No. 16 Cardinals came into Nippert Stadium to play the No. 23 Bearcats.
+Teddy Bridgewater had a fantastic game, leading Louisville to a 31–24 OT victory.

 December 17, 2022: The Keg was revived in the postseason for the 2022 Fenway Bowl.
 The resumption of the series gained further notoriety when then Louisville head coach Scott Satterfield was announced as the new head coach at Cincinnati after the departure of Luke Fickell.
-Louisville would go on to win 24-7.
+Louisville went on to win, 24–7.